 - Improvement: We weren't sure if people would miss the pretty layouts of our PDFs, or value products less because they were available online.
 We tested one of our Supplement Guides as an online version, and readers loved it.
-So now the Supplement Guides, Nutrition Examination Research DigestNERD, and Personalized Membershipare all available online.
+So now, both our Supplement Guides and our Membership are available online.

 - Mistake: Although we have an audience that skews a bit older, we never went through the site to ensure that people with impaired vision or those not as adept at web usage could easily use and navigate the site.

 - Improvement: We’re systematically updating the legibility of the graphics and increasing font sizes.
 We’re also updating the menus to make them more clear and structured.
 Later on, we may introduce a bot or quiz to more easily funnel people to the information they’re looking for.
 Also in the plans are a beginner’s guide to using Examine.com, as well as a beginner’s guide to nutrition.